datacarpentry/r-socialsci/episodes/01-R basics.md

 In R you do not have to specify the type associated with your variables it is assumed by the values you assign to the variable although R may not assume what you expect.

-The simple types avaialbe in R are
+The simple types available in R are

 Numeric,
 Character,